May 5, 2023

 Chocolate: Chop up a good quality milk chocolate bar (from the candy aisle – not baking).
 It should be something you enjoy eating on its own.
 For one of my final versions of the cookies I used a milk chocolate with crispy rice bits and it was wonderful.

-How to make Chunky Peanut Butter Chocolate Chunk Cookies
+How to make Chunky Peanut Butter Chocolate Chip Cookies

 Whisk in the sugar: Both sugars and the flavorings (vanilla and salt) need to be whisked very well, to the point where the sugar begins to dissolve into the butter mix.